variantstudios/wisdomwaysacupuncture.com/_posts/2017-12-29-is-your-jing-depleted-a-chinese-medicine-concept-you-may-want-to-know-about.md

 * Qi Gong,Tai Qi, and restorative/yin yoga are fabulous for nurturing the jing
 * many forms of meditation focus your energy into your jing
 * specific Chinese herbs are fabulous for building strong and vital Kidney Qi, which then prevents your body from tapping into your jing.
 * If you’re a patient of mine and we have discussed your diagnosis and you know you are kidney yin depleted, then go back to my [last blog](http://www.wisdomwaysacupuncture.com/2015/01/12/the-depths-of-water-will-keep-you-balanced-this-winter/ "The Depths of the Water Element will Keep you Balanced this Winter"){: target="_blank"} for the Water Element and focus on eating as many foods from the Yin nourishing list as possible.
-If you’re yang deficient, then focus on those yang building foods, the warming ones.&nbsp; Winter is an especially good time to work on building up the kidneys since it is their season.&nbsp;
+If you’re yang deficient, then focus on those yang building foods, the warming ones.
+Winter is an especially good time to work on building up the kidneys since it is their season.
-* Royal Jelly and Bee Pollen are both fabulous tonics, and specifically, Jing tonics.&nbsp; Royal jelly promotes longevity and reproductive ability in the queen bee, and can impart those same attributes to humans.&nbsp; For those with a low sex drive, this can help promote sexual energy.&nbsp; Most of you don’t need quite such a strong tonic, and can maintain your jing well with Bee Pollen, which is less potent.&nbsp;
+* Royal Jelly and Bee Pollen are both fabulous tonics, and specifically, Jing tonics.
+Royal jelly promotes longevity and reproductive ability in the queen bee, and can impart those same attributes to humans.
+For those with a low sex drive, this can help promote sexual energy.
+Most of you don’t need quite such a strong tonic, and can maintain your jing well with Bee Pollen, which is less potent.

 <div>Even for those of us who don&rsquo;t have kidney imbalances, we ALL need to work on maintaining strong and vibrant kidneys, for they do store our life-force energy.&nbsp;</div>